A subscription in a Community Shared Agriculture program is a commitment, both in terms of time and finances.

 It is important to note that a CSA does not work for everyone.
 Please consider whether this is the right fit for you before signing up.
 If you would like to speak to us personally before making a commitment, please e-mail info@glenvalleycsa.com.

-Close to Home Organics Ltd. and Earth Apple Organic Farm operate at Glen Valley Organic Farm Co-op, a 50-acre certified organic farm in Abbotsford.
+Close to Home Organics Ltd. is a certified organic farm business that operates at Glen Valley Organic Farm Co-op, a 50-acre farm in Abbotsford.
 The fields at Glen Valley Organic Farm are located on the Fraser River floodplain.
 This means we grow on some of the richest, most fertile soil in British Columbia.
 It also means that our crop plans are impacted by the water levels of the Fraser River.
 Close to Home Organics is run by Chris Bodnar and Paige Dampier.
-Earth Apple Organic Farm is operated by Shirlene Cote and Michael Nyberg.

 We have a wet growing season on the coast, generally punctuated by two months of hot, dry weather.
 As a result, our primary CSA share does not include tree fruit.
 To offer a more complete option to our subscribers, we are offering an optional fruit share, sourced from other certified organic farms in BC.
-In 2022, we will again source a large portion of the fruit from Snowy Mountain Organic Farm in Cawston.
+In 2026, we will again source a large portion of the fruit from Snowy Mountain Organic Farm in Cawston.
 This will include cherries, apricots, peaches, plums, apples, pears and asian pears.
+It will also include blueberries (from Glen Valley), and melons and grapes from other BC organic fruit growers.

 Prior to the start of the season, we will refund CSA subscriptions, minus a $30 processing fee.
 This fee covers costs associated with establishing your account, processing your payments and processing your refund.